dyninst/tools/peach/README.md

-See peach/COPYRIGHT for copyright information.
+See COPYRIGHT for copyright information.

 This file is a part of Peach.